playbenny/benny_manual/docs/blockipedia.md

 ## mix

+## mixer

-### mix.bus
+### mixer.bus
 - provides a UI for all connected mixer channel blocks. optionally you can put the mixer bus ui in the bottom panel area.

 - every mix.channel/stereo.channel etc block has to be routed, at unity gain, to one of these, to make the airwindows non-linear summing magic work.

 - IMPORTANT the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without it the mixer defaults to normal digital summing.

-### mix.channel
+### mixer.mono.basic
-- mixer channel.
+- mono mixer channel.

-- borrows the mix concept from worrng modules - each voicing has an eq shape and width setting, you can vary the amount and sweep the frequencies.
+- the *voicing* slider sets the character of each channel - it controls eq shape and stereo width together.

+- 'clean' is just sub-sonic / ultrasonic filters, the kick and sub curves are designed to work together, and the other voicings progressively get brighter and wider as you go up. the amount slider and sweep slider adjust the depth and frequencies of whichever voicing you've picked.

+- this concept is borrowed from a module by worrng modules.

+- the mono version of this block has a very simple sidechain compressor.

 - uses airwindows console7 for nice summing and drive.